By Eliel Gebru, Research Associate at Search Institute

 These youth raved about their City Years: “They say, ‘Good Morning’ to us, every time we walk off the bus, and they cheer us when we’re coming in.
 They clap and say your name.”
 “They always give positive energy, they give us hugs.
 Talk to us when there’s something going on, give us information that we should know.”
 Time and time again, they told me that their City Year was their go-to “when something was wrong;” their go-to for sharing stories about their weekend; their go-to for lunch or help on their homework.
 As they said to me emphatically, “They’re not just our City Years, they’re our friends.”

 Most of these youth who live in predominantly low-resourced neighborhoods experience undeniable challenges navigating their home, school, and social life.
 For most, their only positive experience on any given day may be their interaction with their City Years.
 These AmeriCorps members were their keys and “super guides” consistently helping them navigate from “A to B.”

-City Year is one of five organizations Search Institute is partnering with as part of the Relationships for Outcomes Initiative (ROI) that focuses on co-creating and testing innovative ways to strengthen developmental relationships that young people in marginalized communities experience.
+City Year is one of five organizations Search Institute partnered with as part of the Relationships for Outcomes Initiative (ROI) that focuses on co-creating and testing innovative ways to strengthen developmental relationships that young people in marginalized communities experience.
 You can read more about our partnership with City Year here.